oakmoss6-hash/Clover/README.md

 The **number of pairwise global alignments grows linearly with the number of unique sequences**:

-\[
+$$
 A = U-C
-\]
+$$

 This is the main complexity property of the current implementation.

-The total runtime is not strictly \(O(U)\) in all possible cases because the cost of each global alignment also depends on sequence length, edit distance, and the selected alignment backend.
+The total runtime is not strictly $O(U)$ in all possible cases because the cost of each global alignment also depends on sequence length, edit distance, and the selected alignment backend.
 Reed's design specifically targets DNA-storage clusters where sequence length is limited and within-cluster edit distance is expected to be small.

 ---